kubedb/docs/docs/guides/percona-xtradb/quickstart/quickstart.md

 ## DoNotTerminate Property

-When, `terminationPolicy` is `DoNotTerminate`, KubeDB takes advantage of `ValidatingWebhook` feature in Kubernetes 1.9.0 or later clusters to implement `DoNotTerminate` feature.
+When `terminationPolicy` is `DoNotTerminate`, KubeDB takes advantage of `ValidatingWebhook` feature in Kubernetes 1.9.0 or later clusters to implement `DoNotTerminate` feature.
 If admission webhook is enabled, it prevents users from deleting the database as long as the `.spec.terminationPolicy` is set to `DoNotTerminate`.
 You can see this below:

 ```console
 $ kubedb delete px demo-quickstart -n demo